mzazon/awesome-cloud-projects/gcp/real-time-analytics-dataflow-firestore/real-time-analytics-dataflow-firestore.md

        run_pipeline()
    EOF

-   echo "✅ Apache Beam streaming pipeline created"
+   echo "✅ Apache Beam streaming pipeline created with updated dependencies"
    ```

    The streaming pipeline is now ready to process real-time events with sophisticated windowing and aggregation logic.
-This implementation demonstrates production-ready patterns for handling high-volume streaming data with multiple output destinations.
+This implementation demonstrates production-ready patterns for handling high-volume streaming data with multiple output destinations, using the latest version of Apache Beam (2.66.0).

 6. **Deploy Dataflow Streaming Pipeline**: